 + Cremerie De L’Éclair: I think what was most notable for me about Cremerie De L’Éclair were, what can only be describe as “sauce udders” that were hanging from the ceiling.
 Second most notable was the overwhelmingly delightful scent of fresh pastries and sugary sweet ice creams.
 They offered an impressive selection of gelato, ice cream sandwiches, and obscenely large éclairs (as well as other, less obscene, French pastries).

 + Miznon: I really wanted to drop by Miznon for their infamous pitas and baked cauliflower but when we attempted, it was Sabbath so I guess it closed early.
 Luckily Cremerie De L’Éclair was up the street so we drowned our disappointment in ice cream.
+I guess I’ll just have to include in into my itinerary of Israel the next time I visit!

 + Jasmino: Word on the street (and by “street” I mean a trusted Tel Avivan), is Jasmino where they serve up pitas stuffed with kebabs, chicken, housemade sausage, and spicy veal heart.
 It’s my fav kind of place to check out – off the radar, but filled with locals because the food is insanely good.
 If you can’t snag a table at the popular Port Said, this is a fantastic alternative, right up the street.